Sheltering with Poems Reading | Arts + Literature Laboratory | Madison Contemporary Arts Center

 Portrait by Nicole Taylor

-Jesse Lee Kercheval is a writer, poet, artist, and translator.
-Her recent books include the poetry collections I Want To Tell You (University of Pittsburgh Press) and Un pez dorado te sirve para nada/ A Goldfish Buys You Nothing (Editorial Yaugurú, Uruguay).
-Her translations include Love Poems by Idea Vilariño and The Invisible Bridge: Selected Poems of Circe Maia.
-She is the Zona Gale Professor Emerita at the University of Wisconsin-Madison.
+Jesse Lee Kercheval is a poet, writer, visual artist and translator.
+Her most recent poetry collections are I Want to Tell You (University of Pittsburgh Press, 2023) and Un pez dorado no te sirve para nada/ A Goldfish Buys You Nothing (Editorial Yaugurú, Uruguay, 2023).
+Her translations include Love Poems by Idea Vilariño and The Invisible Bridge: Selected Poems of Circe Maia (University of Pittsburgh Press).
+She is the Zona Gale Professor Emerita of English at the University of Wisconsin-Madison.

 Lee Hodge Millwaukee Poet